-A Deloitte survey of consumers found the data brands collect about them was mostly inaccurate — particularly third-party data, some of which may have come from disreputable entities.
+A Deloitte survey found the data brands collect about consumers was mostly inaccurate — particularly third-party data, which may have come from disreputable entities.

-Meanwhile, a 2019 Experian study discover 95% of major businesses worldwide said poor data quality undermines their business performance and ultimately worsens their bottom lines.
+Meanwhile, a 2019 Experian study discover 95% of major brands said poor data quality undermines their business performance and worsens their bottom lines.

-While modern (see: smart) marketers now turn to first-party data to enhance their marketing efforts, there’s still the occasional need to clean up one’s database and eliminate old or imprecise data.
+While many marketers now turn to first-party data to enhance their marketing, there’s still the occasional need to clean up one’s database and eliminate old or imprecise data.

-If you’re a data science professional, make it a focal point to conduct monthly or quarterly audits of your data sources to weed out contacts who are likely to never convert in any way, shape, or form.
+If you’re a data scientist, make it a focal point to conduct regular audits of your data sources to weed out contacts who are likely to never convert in any way, shape, or form.

 Your marketing department will love you for it, as they’ll be able to focus only on the customers who matter and not waste any time, effort, or money on unworthy prospects.

-New and improved processes key to better relationship
+New and improved processes key to better marketing-data-science relationship

 As veteran data scientist Katie Malone shared in her guest post for AdExchanger, there are several sources of tension between data science and marketing departments.

 Arguably the biggest one?
-Simply not making the effort to understand one another’s “language.”
+Not making the effort to understand one another’s “language.”

-Malone’s solution is a sound one: Find someone to act as “a bridge across teams, representing both points of view in relevant discussions” to ensure both get what they need to succeed.
+Malone’s solution is a sound one: Find someone to act as “a bridge across teams, representing both points of view in relevant discussions” to ensure both get what they need.

-With new protocols like this in place to streamline communication from data scientists to marketers and vice versa, misunderstandings can be avoided and data can be properly leveraged.
+With new protocols like this in place to streamline communication between data scientists to marketers, misunderstandings can be avoided and data can be properly leveraged.

-At the end of the day, that’s what both departments desire (and, frankly, what your CMO requires).
+At the end of the day, that’s what both teams desire (and, frankly, what your CMO requires).